Benthos: Overview

 Compared to the relatively featureless pelagic zone, the benthic zone offers physically diverse habitats.
 There is a huge range in how much light and warmth is available, and in the depth of water or extent of intertidal immersion.
 The seafloor varies widely in the types of sediment it offers.
 Burrowing animals can find protection and food in soft, loose sediments such as mud, clay and sand.
 Sessile species such as oysters and barnacles can attach themselves securely to hard, rocky substrates.
 As adults they can remain at the same site, shaping depressions and crevices where mobile animals find refuge.
 This greater diversity in benthic habitats has resulted in a higher diversity of benthic species.
 The number of benthic animal species exceeds one million.
 This far exceeds the number of pelagic animal species (about 5000 larger zooplankton species, 22,000 pelagic fish species and 110 marine mammal species).

 By size

 Macrobenthos

 Macrobenthos, prefix from Ancient Greek makrós 'long', comprises the larger, visible to the naked eye, benthic organisms greater than about 1 mm in size.
+In shallow waters, seagrass meadows, coral reefs and kelp forests provide particularly rich habitats for macrobenthos.
 Some examples are polychaete worms, bivalves, echinoderms, sea anemones, corals, sponges, sea squirts, turbellarians and larger crustaceans such as crabs, lobsters and cumaceans.